 Note: An advantage of online courses is that there is some flexibility around when assignments are completed.
 This flexibility, however, does NOT extend past due dates.
 Due dates for all assignments are firm.
-This is necessary to make sure our discussions and diet analysis assignments are relevant to the topic we covering.
-Make sure you check the "Calendar" often to be clear on our schedule.
-To view "Calendar" details for a particular day, click on the underlined course event.
-I suggest logging on to the course several times per week to keep informed.
+This is necessary to make sure we are all discussing the same topic at the same time.
+Make sure you check the ''Calendar'' often to be clear on our schedule.
+To view "Calendar" details for a particular day, click on the underlined date.
+It is suggested that you log on to the course often to keep informed.
 This approach will help you get the most out of class.
 A lively class discussion is both educational and fun.
 The more you participate, the more fun we will all have!